davidbajnai/TARDIS/README.md

 it under the terms of the [GNU General Public License version 3](LICENSE), or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but without any warranty.

-Follow the citation format provided in [CITATION](CITATION.cff) when referencing this software.
+Please follow the [provided citation format](CITATION.cff) when referencing this software.

 <hr>
 <picture>